All-optical switching at the two-photon limit with interference-localized states: Switching with a three-site model

+where $\hat{L}_n$ are the ladder operators and $\gamma_n$ are the rates corresponding to the connection to an external reservoir.
+For a sink on the C site, $\hat{L} = \hat{b}_\mathrm{C}$, and $\gamma$ is the decay rate, and A is the input site, see Fig.~\ref{fig:Fig3}(a).

+The open-operation dynamics of the switch with the Stub unit cell is illustrated in Figs.~\ref{fig:Fig3}(b) and (c).
+Similarly to the closed-operation dynamics, in the `OFF' state the single photon remains mostly confined around the A site and only slightly at B, see lower panel in Fig.~\ref{fig:Fig3}(b).
+Therefore, there is a very high probability $P_1$ of the single photon being found in the system, as it does not reach the sink, see lower panel in Fig.~\ref{fig:Fig3}(c).

+In the `ON' state, the pair delocalizes due to the interaction, evolving according to the two-state dynamics, as in the close-operation case, where Rabi oscillations are dampened by the decay rate $\gamma$.
+However, when the pair reaches the sink, the system gets depleted, as shown in the upper panel of Fig.~\ref{fig:Fig3}(b).
+Consequently, the probability $P_2$ of finding two photons in the switch goes to zero over time, while there is obviously an increasing probability $P_0$ of finding zero photons in the system, i.e. the switch is empty, see upper panel of Fig.~\ref{fig:Fig3}(c).
+We also notice that probability $P_1$ of finding a single photon in the system plateaus due to a finite possibility of being stuck in the localized state.

-In contrast to the closed case, the success of the switching, that is, a single photon exiting the system in the presence of the control photon, can be made as high as wanted.
-The 'OFF' signal can be limited by utilizing the ratio $r_{\mathrm{AB}}$ to focus the initial state to the localized state.
-In fact, we observe that the 'ON' versus 'OFF' contrast increases with increasing $r_{\mathrm{AB}}$, however at the price of increasing $t_{\mathrm{switch}}$, as illustrated in Fig. \ref{fig:Fig3} (e).
+In contrast to the closed operation, the success of the switching, i.e., a single photon exiting the system in the presence of the control photon, can be made as high as wanted.
+The `OFF' signal can be limited by utilizing the ratio $r_{\mathrm{AB}}$ to focus the initial state to the localized state.
+In fact, we observe that the `ON' versus `OFF' contrast increases with increasing $r_{\mathrm{AB}}$, as illustrated in the lower panel of Fig.~\ref{fig:Fig3}(e).

-The dependence of the switching time on the interaction strength $U$, the ratio $r_{\mathrm{AB}}$, and the decay rate $\gamma$ are shown in Figs \ref{fig:Fig3} (d), (e) and (f), respectively.
-The switching time is inversely proportional to $U^2$ at small interactions, and directly proportional to $U^2$ at large interactions.
-Thus, similarly to the closed switch operation, the optimum is in the intermediate interaction range.
-The $r_{\mathrm{AB}}$ dependence on the switching time increases more steeply than in the closed case.
-With respect to the decay rate, the switching time is optimized at some intermediate values: as expected at the small $\gamma$, the switching time decreases inversely proportionally to $\gamma$ but increases at larger values since the losses effect the dynamics.
-A deeper understanding to the found behavior is given below in Section \ref{sec:understanding}.
+In Figs.~\ref{fig:Fig3}(d), (e) and (f), we show the dependence of the switching time on the interaction strength $U$, the ratio $r_{\mathrm{AB}}$, and the decay rate $\gamma$ respectively.
+The switching time $t_{\mathrm{switch}}$ is defined as the time it takes for a photon to exit the system with probability above a certain threshold $1-\epsilon$, with $\epsilon= 10^{-3}$.
+In this open operation, the switching time depends quite a lot on the decay rate $\gamma$, opposed to the closed operation, where $t_\text{switch}$ is determined by the Rabi oscillations.

+It can be shown that $t_{\mathrm{switch}}$ has two opposing behaviors depending on the decay rate $\gamma$ being small or large in comparison to the delocalization time-scale, see Appendix~\ref{sec:two_state_losses}.